Founder of Popover

 What kind of opportunities/projects are you looking for?

-What is your ideal client?
+What is your ideal collaboration?

 My ideal collaboration would be to create a gathering for a company or brand that wants to experience an intimate dinner party and transport their guests into someone’s home, family style food and all.
 This would really highlight how strangers can bond over a dinner table and instantly connect over something fun or creative.